 History of the Dirndl’s Controversy

-To understand the controversy, we need to know where dirndls come from.
 The traditional Bavarian attire was first designed in the 18th century as work clothes for working maids in rural areas of Bavaria, Austria, Switzerland, and Tyrol.
 They were simple and functional, fabricated from cotton or wool.
 Over time, the Royals and elite started wearing them, too.
 They designed accents like embroidery and motifs and sewn them from high-quality fabrics to make them appropriate for their class.

 In the 1930s, the Nazis used dirndls to promote their idea of a “perfect German woman.”
 They even banned Jewish people from wearing them, which made dirndls a symbol of exclusion for some.
 After World War II, dirndls became less popular but made a big comeback in the 1990s.
-Today, they are recognized as part of Bavarian culture, worn at the world’s largest Volksfest, Traditional weddings, and spring festivals.
+Today, they are recognized as part of Bavarian culture, worn at the world’s largest Volksfest, traditional weddings, and spring festivals.

 How to Stir Clear of Dirndl Controversy?